arduino/help-center-content/content/Store Support/Shipping/What-do-I-need-to-know-about-the-shipping-methods.md

 * **GLS Standard:** This shipping method is only available for customers inside Italy.
 The delivery usually takes 1 or 2 business days.

+* **FedEx International Economy**: This shipping method is available only in some countries in Europe and it offers delivery in 2 to 5 business days.
+Saturday delivery available in countries where Saturday is a regular business day.

 * **UPS Standard:** This service is available for every country inside Europe and Africa.
   * The delivery usually takes from 2 to 7 business days, depending on the destination country.
   * It is a door-to-door service.